Toadsword/EZRollback/Documentation/EzRollback.md

 ## Example scripts

+For **IRollbackBehaviour** :

+- PositionRollback.cs
+- RotationRollback.cs

-For **IRollbackBehaviour** : PositionRollback.cs and RotationRollback.cs, that implements rollback for the position and the rotation of the linked object.
+Implements rollback for the position and the rotation of the linked GameObject.

+For **RollbackInputManager** :
+- SampleRollbackInputManager

-For **RollbackInputManager** : SampleRollbackInputManager, implementing the basic Unity input system to the needs of the rollback system.
+Implementing the basic Unity input system to the needs of the rollback system.
 Can be found in Tests/Runtime/InputDelayComparer.

 ## Transitionning your scripts